Conjugated Linoleic Acid: CLA

-To date, there have been no harmful reported side effects of CLA.
-In extremely rare case supplementation with conjugated linoleic acid may cause nausea or an upset stomach, however, these effects can be diminished when CLA is consumed with meals.
+To date, there have been no harmful reported side effects of CLA supplementation.
+In extremely rare cases, supplementation with conjugated linoleic acid may cause nausea or an upset stomach, however, these effects are likely to be diminished when CLA is consumed with meals.

 Sources of CLA

-However, in order to achieve all the benefits of CLA, the amount consumed through diet alone isn’t always enough- that’s where CLA tablets and capsules can be added to your diet plan and training regime.
+However, in order to achieve all the benefits of CLA, the amount consumed through diet alone isn’t always enough.
+CLA tablets and capsules can be added to your diet plan and training regime.

 When to Take CLA Tablets and How Much

-There are various dosages of CLA recommended, whereby in order to help reduce body fat 1.8 to 7g of CLA is recommended daily.
-Here at Myprotein, for optimum results we recommend 2 soft gels to be taken with meals 1 to 3 times daily.
+There are various dosages of CLA recommended.
+In order to help reduce body fat, between 1.8 to 7g of CLA is recommended daily.
+For optimum results, we recommend 2 soft gels to be taken with meals 1 to 3 times daily.

-CLA is not a magic pill- consuming this supplement will not guarantee weight loss, however, when combined with a good diet and exercise regime CLA can act to effectively reduce body fat while supporting the growth of lean muscle.
-You can consume CLA though several dietary sources, however, if you’re unsure about your CLA intake or if you are exercising intensely a CLA supplement can help aid your fat loss goals.
+Consuming CLA does not guarantee weight loss, however, when combined with a good diet and exercise regime, CLA may act to effectively reduce body fat while supporting the growth of lean muscle mass.
+You can consume CLA though several dietary sources, however, if you’re unsure about your CLA intake or if you’re exercising intensely, a CLA supplement may help aid your fat loss goals.